Back to blog

 • A managing director (Geschäftsführer) — you can appoint yourself.

-• Articles of association (Gesellschaftsvertrag) — must be notarized.
+• Articles of association (Gesellschaftsvertrag) — must be notarized (see our guide to the articles of association).

 • A registered business address in Germany.